Minor White: Mid-career: 1946–1964

 White continued to teach extensively both privately and at RIT for the next several years.
 During this time he traveled across the U.S. in the summers taking photographs along the way.
-In his journal he referred to himself during this period as "The Wanderer," which had both literal and metaphorical meanings due to his search for understanding life.
-In 1962 he met Michael Hoffman, who became a friend, colleague and, later, assumed the editorship of Aperture magazine.
+In his journal he referred to himself during this period as "The Wanderer."
+In 1962 he met Michael Hoffman, who became a friend, colleague and, later editor of Aperture magazine.
 White later named Hoffman to be the executor of his will.

 Late career: 1965–1974

 In 1965 White was invited to help design a newly formed program in visual arts at the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts, near Boston.
 After being appointed as a Visiting Professor, White moved to the Boston area and purchased a 12-room house in suburban Arlington so he could increase the size of his residential workshops for selected students.
 Soon after moving to the Boston area, he completed a different kind of sequence called Slow Dance, which he would later integrate into his teachings.
 He continued to explore how people understand and interpret photography and began to incorporate techniques of Gestalt psychology into his teachings.
 To help his students experience the meaning of "equivalence," he started requiring them to draw certain subjects as well as photograph them.

-White began to experience periodic discomfort in his chest in 1966, and his doctor diagnosed his ailment as angina.
+White was diagnosed with angina in 1966.
 His symptoms continued throughout the rest of his life, leading him to intensify his study of spiritual matters and meditation.
-He turned to astrology in an attempt to increase his understanding about life, and his interest in it became so significant that he required all of his current and prospective students to have their horoscopes completed.
-By this point in his life White's unorthodox teaching methods were well established, and students who went through his workshops were both mystified and enlightened by the experience.
-One student who later became a Zen monk said "I really wanted to learn to see the way he did, to capture my subjects in a way that didn't render them lifeless and two-dimensional.
-I didn't realize that Minor was teaching us exactly that: not only to see images, but to feel them, smell them, taste them.
-He was teaching us how to be photography."
+He turned to astrology, and his interest in it became so significant that he required all of his current and prospective students to have their horoscopes completed.
+By this point in his life White's unorthodox teaching methods were well established.
+One student, John Loori, who later became abbot of Zen Mountain Monastery, said, "I really wanted to learn to see the way he did [...].
+I didn't realize that Minor was teaching us [... ]not only to see images, but to feel them, smell them, taste them."

 White began writing the text for Mirrors, Messages, Manifestations, which was the first monograph of his photographs, in late 1966, and three years later the book was published by Aperture.
 It included 243 of his photographs and text, including poems, notes from his journal and other writings.
 Peter Bunnell, who was one of White's early students and then Curator of Photography at the Museum of Modern Art, wrote a lengthy biography of White for the book.
 During this same time White completed Sequence 1968, a series of landscape images from his recent travels.